 Admissions to Townsend Church of England School, including for students with education, health and care plans (EHCP’s), disabilities and Looked after Children, are coordinated by the Local Education Authority, Hertfordshire County Council.
 A copy of our Admissions Policy can be found on the school website.
 The SEND Information Report explains our approach to supporting students with SEND and how students access any additional help that they need.

-If you have any queries or concerns please contact the SENCo, Miss A. Philpott by emailing firstname.lastname@example.org or phoning 01727 853047 then a member of the Inclusion team will get back to you as soon as possible.
+If you have any queries please contact Learning Support by emailing email@example.com or phoning 01727 853047 and a member of the Inclusion team will get back to you as soon as possible.

 Services for parents, carers and families (hertfordshire.gov.uk) From this page you can find all the different types of support that parents and carers of children and young people with SEND might be able to access, including information on support groups, mental health, parenting courses and how to access services such as SENDIASS.

 Getting help at school from your SENCO (hertfordshire.gov.uk) This page explains what the role of a SENCO is, and how parents and SENCOs can work together to achieve the best results for a pupil.